Attachment Styles Friendship: Why You Keep Falling Out With the Same People

 The Myth of the 'Caring' Friend: Anxious Attachment Styles Friendship

-Over-functioning in a friendship predicts a 60% higher chance of mutual resentment within two years (Gottman Institute, 2024).
+Over-functioning in a friendship reliably breeds resentment on both sides.
 In an anxious attachment styles friendship, you suffocate the connection to save it.
-They confuse hyper-vigilance with loyalty, tracking every micro-shift in tone as a sign of impending abandonment.
+You confuse hyper-vigilance with loyalty, tracking every micro-shift in tone as a sign of impending abandonment.

 You will probably say, "I just care more than they do, and I'm a ride-or-die."
 You view your constant checking in as proof of your superior love.
 It is actually just anxiety management.
 You are trying to control the other person so you don't have to feel your own fear.